MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 - what is your age?
 ```

-Some times you might want to come back with a carousel of cards.
-Here's an example that achieves that -
+Here's how to display a carousel of cards:

 ```markdown
 # AskForAge.prompt